 - a.
 Package limited. - b.
-Surface mounted on 1" x 1" FR4 board. - c. t = 10 s. - d.
-See solder profile (www.vishay.com/ppg?73257).
+Surface mounted on 1" x 1" FR4 board. - c. t = 10 s. d.
+See solder profile (www.vishay.com/doc?73257).
 The PowerPAK SO-8 is a leadless package.
 The end of the lead terminal is exposed copper (not plated) as a result of the singulation process in manufacturing.
-A solder fillet at the exposed copper tip cannot be guaranteed and is not required to ensure adequate bottom side solder interconnection. - e.
+A solder fillet at the exposed copper tip cannot be guaranteed and is not received to ensure adequate bottom side solder interconnection. required to ensure adequate bottom side solder interconnection. - e.
 Rework conditions: manual soldering with a soldering iron is not recommended for leadless components. - f.
-Maximum under steady state conditions is 54 °C/W.
+Maximum under steady state conditions is 65 °C/W.